Business Fuel Statement of Notifiable Matters

 Credit Reporting Bodies offer a service to credit providers wishing to send direct marketing material about credit services to individuals.
 This is called “credit pre-screening”.
 You have the right to request that a Credit Reporting Body exclude your credit reporting information from being used by them for direct marketing pre-screening activities.
 You should contact each relevant Credit Reporting Body directly if you wish to request this.

 7. Protecting your credit reporting information if you are the victim of fraud:

 You have the right to request that a Credit Reporting Body not use or disclose your credit reporting information if you believe (on reasonable grounds) that you have been, or are likely to be, the victim of fraud, including identity fraud (for example, if you suspect that someone is using your identity details to apply for credit).
 You should contact each relevant Credit Reporting Body directly if you wish to request this.

 8. Accessing or correcting your personal information or making a privacy complaint:

 9. Our contact details:

-For all privacy related queries, including requests for access and correction, complaints, requests to have the Statement of Notifiable Matters provided in an alternative form, or any other requests, please contact us at:
+For all privacy related queries, including requests for access and correction, complaints, requests to have the Statement of Notifiable Matters provided in an alternative form, or any other requests, please contact our Privacy Officer: